Get Involved with IPS

 - Interview: You will be contacted by the Office of International Programs & Services for an interview.
 You will be notified within one week of acceptance.

-Global Marauders is a social club that promotes and encourages friendship, communication, and support between international and MU students.
+In the Global Marauders club, we work towards the internationalization of the campus community through shared international experience with students, faculty, and staff.
+The social setting allows for connection through shared interests and discussions of international subjects.
+Global Marauders promotes and encourages friendship, communication, and support between international and MU students.
 Global Marauders provides a place where students can socialize, connect, and learn about each other as well as other cultures.

 INTERNATIONAL EDUCATION WEEK